 All issues of The Journal of Fire Sciences are available to browse online.

 The Journal of Fire Sciences is a leading, peer-reviewed international journal for the reporting of new and significant fundamental and applied research within the fire safety science community.
-Its overall content is generally aimed toward the prevention and mitigation of the adverse effects of fires involving combustible materials.
+Its overall content is generally aimed toward the prevention and mitigation of the adverse effects of fires involving combustible materials as well as understanding the flammability behavior of materials and assemblies.
 Contributors and subscribers alike represent countries from around the world.

 Published bimonthly, the Journal of Fire Sciences addresses essentially all scientific fire aspects whose consequences are considered detrimental to life and property.